dotnet/docs/docs/csharp/roslyn-sdk/get-started/syntax-transformation.md

 This example uses the <xref:Microsoft.CodeAnalysis.CSharp.Syntax.UsingDirectiveSyntax.WithName?displayProperty=NameWithType> method to replace the name in a <xref:Microsoft.CodeAnalysis.CSharp.Syntax.UsingDirectiveSyntax> node with the one constructed in the preceding code.

-Create a new <xref:Microsoft.CodeAnalysis.CSharp.Syntax.UsingDirectiveSyntax> node using the <xref:Microsoft.CodeAnalysis.CSharp.Syntax.UsingDirectiveSyntax.WithName> method to update the `System.Collections` name with the name we created in the preceding code.
+Create a new <xref:Microsoft.CodeAnalysis.CSharp.Syntax.UsingDirectiveSyntax> node using the <xref:Microsoft.CodeAnalysis.CSharp.Syntax.UsingDirectiveSyntax.WithName> method to update the `System.Collections` name with the name you created in the preceding code.
 Add the following code to the bottom of the `Main` method:

 [!code-csharp[create a new subtree](../../../../samples/csharp/roslyn-sdk/SyntaxTransformationQuickStart/ConstructionCS/Program.cs#BuildNewUsing "Create the subtree with the replaced namespace")]

 Run the program and look carefully at the output.
-The `newusing` has not be placed in the root tree.
-The original tree has not been changed.
+The `newusing` hasn't been placed in the root tree.
+The original tree hasn't been changed.

 Add the following code using the <xref:Microsoft.CodeAnalysis.CompilationUnitSyntax.ReplaceNode%2A> extension method to create a new tree.
 The new tree is the result of replacing the existing import with the updated `newUsing` node.
 You assign this new tree to the existing `root` variable: